- Making a successful transition into data science is a tricky prospect

 Data Science has applications across industries starting from consumer behavior analytics in Retail and E-commerce to computer vision applications such as detection and classification of objects and humans.
 In short, data science is ubiquitous right now and this space is going to be the most exciting one in the coming decade.
 We are still at the nascent stage of data and artificial intelligence.

 In this article, I have listed down 8 crucial things you should know before embarking on your data science career.
-These 8 points, along with the entire machine learning lifecycle among other things, are comprehensively covered in the Certified AI and ML Accelerate program – the flagship program that comes with a job guarantee!
+These 8 points, along with the entire machine learning lifecycle among other things, are comprehensively covered in the Certified AI & ML BlackBelt Plus Program – the flagship program that comes with a job guarantee!